The Ultimate Guide to Securing Small Business Grants

 Minority business owners have resources available to them from various organizations.
 For instance, the SBA offers the 8a Business Development Program.

-The goal of this program is to help level the playing field for groups considered socially or economically disadvantaged.
+This program aims to help level the playing field for socially or economically disadvantaged groups.
 It helps by giving preference to business owners registered with the 8a program.

 The Minority Business Development Agency offers minority business owners expertise on how to run their businesses.
 This organization can provide tips and resources, including where to find funding sources and possible grant opportunities.
 The organization can also help connect small business owners for joint venture opportunities.